 - 45. Kidson, George Stubbs, p.14.
 For the nature of scientific affects in Stubbs’s anatomical work, see the author’s ‘George Stubbs’s Dissection of the Horse and the Expressiveness of “Facsimiles”’, in Tristanne Connolly and Steve Clark (eds.), Liberating Medicine, 1720–1835, London 2009, pp.165–80.

 A version of this paper was first presented at the conference The Sublime in Crisis: New Perspectives on the Sublime in British Visual Culture 1760–1900 held at Tate Britain in September 2009, organised by the AHRC-funded research project ‘The Sublime Object: Nature, Art and Language’.
-Other papers relating to the project can be found in issue 13 of Tate Papers.
+Other papers relating to the project can be found in Tate Papers no.13.

 Aris Sarafianos is Lecturer in Art History, History and Archaeology at the University of Ioannina, Greece.